 But geology is only part of the story.
 Great grapes from great soils are in need of a great whisperer.
 Raymond Paccot of Domaine La Colombe is one of the best.
 Together with his wife, Violaine, they have guided their small family domain to the top of the Swiss wine hierarchy.
 Under their stewardship vineyard holdings have more than doubled— from eight to twenty hectares—and the biodynamic methodologies they introduced eighteen years ago places them among Switzerland’s early adopters.

-Their family includes daughters Chloé, Marion and Laura who is nearing completion of her studies at Changins and an ardent supporter of biodynamics.
+Their family includes daughters Chloé, Marion and Laura who is nearing completion of her studies at Changins and is an ardent supporter of biodynamics.
 Raymond’s brother, Alex, who operates the village’s cooperative distillery, produces, among other things, a small range of excellent marcs for the winery.